-The Jones Act was specifically passed to guarantee protections to maritime workers who have been injured on the job.
-Although all seamen are entitled to maintenance and cure, in some situations the employer or employer’s insurance company may attempt to provide the injured worker with less than that to which he or she is entitled, even if the employer was clearly negligent in the accident that caused the injury.
+In some situations, the employer or employer’s insurance company may deny full coverage.
+They often try to provide the injured worker with less than that to which they are entitled, even if the employer was negligent in the accident that caused the injury.

 The Jones Act “Significant Amount of Time” Qualification

-Part of the definition of a seaman according to the Jones Act is that he or she spends a “significant amount of time” working aboard a seagoing vessel.
-Although this statement is not specific, and the law does not give an exact proportion of working time aboard a vessel, interpretations have been made and proven in prior cases.
-Through past litigation it has largely been determined that a significant amount of time is at least 30 percent.
+This statement is not specific.
+The law does not give an exact proportion of working time aboard a vessel.
+Interpretations have been made and proven in prior cases.
+Through past litigation, it has primarily been determined that a significant amount of time is at least 30 percent.

 The Jones Act “In Navigation” Qualification

 - The vessel must be afloat.
-This means the boat must be in the water, even if it is docked, and floating.
-It does not count if you work aboard a boat that is on land being built or repaired.
+This means the boat must be in the water, even if it is docked and floating.
+It does not count if you work aboard a boat on land being built or repaired.

 - The vessel must be in operation.
-In other words the ship must a working vessel.
 It could be docked, but it must be working and operable, or in other words carrying out the business of the maritime industry, at the time of an injury.
+In other words, the ship must be a working vessel.

 - The vessel must be capable of moving.
 The ship has to be afloat on the water, operable by its crew, and capable of leaving the dock and moving in the water.

 - The vessel must be on navigable waters.
-Oceans, rivers, and lakes that are linked to other navigable waters or that connect two or more states count as navigable waters.
+Oceans, rivers, and lakes linked to other navigable waters or connecting two or more states count as navigable waters.

 Examples of Vessels Not Meeting the Jones Act Qualifications

-Another important example of a vessel that does not qualify is an oil drilling platform.
-Although it is in the water, it is not afloat because it is anchored to the ocean floor.
-It is not a vessel in navigation because it is not designed to move.
+- Oil drilling platforms also do not meet the qualification.
+Although in the water, they are not afloat because they are anchored to the ocean floor.
+A platform is not a vessel in navigation because it is not designed to move.
 It is a permanent structure.
-There are laws that specifically deal with these offshore platforms as they do not qualify under the Jones Act.
+Some laws specifically deal with these offshore platforms as they do not qualify under the Jones Act.

-A vessel that is navigable and afloat will not qualify if it is a new vessel being tested for seaworthiness.
-A ship that is being navigated to make sure it is ready to be sent to whoever has purchased it is not a vessel in operation.
-It is not participating in commerce and it therefore does not qualify under the Jones Act if you are injured while working on it under these conditions.
+- A vessel that is navigable and afloat will not qualify if it is a new vessel being tested for seaworthiness.
+A ship being navigated to ensure it is ready to be sent to whoever has purchased it is not a vessel in operation.
+It is not participating in commerce, and it does not qualify under the Jones Act if you are injured while working on it under these conditions.